Hiking Mont Echo - panoramic view

 No

-The Mount Echo trail takes approximately 3h15 to complete the 4.2 km route.
-Actual time may vary depending on your fitness level and trail conditions.
+The Mont Echo trail takes approximately 3h15 to complete.
+This estimate covers the full 4.2 km route, but your actual time may vary depending on your pace, fitness level, and how often you stop along the way.

 Didn't find your answer?